Crawford Park has been under ownership of the Town of Rye since 1971.

-In May, 1904, Everett Lake Crawford of Crawford, Dye and Cannon, banking & financial brokerage, purchased a 30 acre property inRye, known as the Satterlee farm.
-This parcel was part of 115 acres that the ancestors of Hackallah Brown (later known as Judge Brown) had purchased from Indians in 1680, in concert with other partners.
-Everett Lake Crawford, Princeton class of 1901, and his wife Edna Phelps Gregory built a mansion up on the crest of the property soon thereafter, and named it and the property Shanarock Farms.
+In May 1904, Everett Lake Crawford of Crawford, Dye andCannon, a banking & financial brokerage, purchased a 30 acre property inRye, known as the Satterlee farm.
+This parcel was part of 115 acres that the ancestors of Hackallah Brown (later known as Judge Brown) had, in concert with some partners, purchased from Lenape Indians in 1680.
+Everett Lake Crawford, Princeton class of 1901, and his wife Edna Phelps Gregory built a mansion up on the crest of the property soon thereafter and named it and the property“Shanarock Farm”.
 From windows on the second floor of the house, there was a view south and east out over the young Village of Port Chester and the LongIsland Sound all the way to the north shore of Long Island.

 Mr. Crawford and his wife, Edna lived in Manhattan and, like many wealthy New Yorkers before them, were seeking to establish a summer residence outside of the city.

-Everett Crawford was a nephew of Commodore Cornelius Vanderbilt, and was thus familiar with the lifestyle of wealthy land-owners.
-He and his wife owned and bred show horses on the farm and in two other locations on the East Coast (Aiken, SC and Shinto Farm in Millbrook, NY) and were both known in hunting and riding circles in NY, Virginia and South Carolina.
-Mr. Crawford was a founding principal of a stock brokerage in Manhattan and later the founder and chairman of the Rye Trust Company, later renamed The Rye National Bank.
+Everett Crawford was a nephew of Commodore Cornelius Vanderbilt and was thus familiar with the lifestyle of wealthy land-owners.
+Mr. & Mrs. Crawford owned and bred show horses on the farm and in two other locations on the East Coast (Aiken, SC and Shinto Farm in Millbrook, NY) and were both known in hunting and riding circles in NY, Virginia and South Carolina.
+In addition to being a founding principal of a stock brokerage in Manhattan, Everett Crawford went on to found and serve as chairman of the Rye Trust Company, later renamed The Rye National Bank.
 He was instrumental in the establishment of United Hospital and in the "organizing" of Rye Country Day School.
-The Crawfords liked to host big parties in the service of their philanthropic efforts.
-In 1911, they scheduled and hosted a polo match on Shanarock Farms to raise funds for the expansion of the United Hospital.
+The Crawfords liked to throw big parties in the service of their philanthropic efforts.
+In 1911, for example, they scheduled and hosted a polo match on Shanarock Farm to raise funds for the expansion of the United Hospital facility.

-Everett and Edna raised three daughters in the mansion(Molly, Evna and Frances).
-Molly and Evna married Bernard Hopper of Northfield, IL and Jerome Ripley Allen, of Port Chester, respectively, in ceremonies only 30 minutes apart(!) at the Presbyterian Church in Rye on Nov.
+Everett and Edna raised three daughters in the Crawfordmansion (Molly, Evna and Frances).
+Molly and Evna married Bernard Ewing Hopper of Northfield, IL and Jerome Ripley Allen, of Port Chester, respectively, in ceremonies only 30 minutes apart(!) at the Rye Presbyterian church on Nov.
 18th, 1933.
-This unusual and convenient scheduling effectively saved the father of the bride the cost of staging and hosting asecond wedding reception (during the depths of the Great Depression.
-The third daughter, Frances, married HowardE.
-Houston of Meriden, CT on September 9, 1939.
+This unusual and convenient scheduling effectively saved the father of the bride the cost of staging and hosting a second wedding reception (during the depths of the Great Depression) and spared their guests the time and expense of a second trip and visit.
+The third daughter, Frances, married Howard E. Houston of Meriden, CT on September 9, 1939.